mindsphere/mindconnect-lib/README.md

 You can find agent application examples using MCL in **/examples** folder of each component of MCL distribution.

 ### Example : Onboard
-This example onboards and Agent.
+This example onboards an agent.
 Check <MCL_Source_Directory>/mcl_core/examples/onboard.c file for the implementation.

 ### Example : Data Source Configuration Upload